bhtrail/PanicSystem/README.md

 Huge thanks to JetBrains for supporting this project and OSS development.
 <a href="https://jetbrains.com"><img src="jetbrains-variant-4.png" width="10%" height="10%"></a><a href="https://www.jetbrains.com/rider"><img src="logo.png" width="5%" height="5%"></a>
 Coded using JetBrains Rider IDE.

+:information_source: No longer maintained by @gnivler, now maintained by @battletechmodders.
+In paticular @LokiAz9 and @IceRaptor have contributed since 4.0.0.

 ## Installation